nsidc/pmesdr/README.md

 Options:

 -b box_size: number of pixels that defines measurement response function, as a square box_size X box_size area of the output grid.
 MRF for pixels outside the box_size is defined to be zero.
 Default 80.
+See discussion of determining optimal values for this parameter in [Box size parameter](#box-size-parameter) section.

 Outputs: